 Coconut oil is the healthiest fat to cook with, and you can replace almost any oil in any recipe with coconut oil.
-In fact, I only keep two oils in my kitchen, coconut oil and olive oil.
-The olive oil I use only for salads.
+In fact, I only keep two oils in my kitchen, coconut oil, and olive oil.
+I have three coconut oil salad dressing recipes that I use too.

 Interesting Facts and Tips about Cooking with Coconut Oil